Malick Sidibé: Life and work

 Sidibé used flash when out in the field, but only tungsten lighting in the studio.
-He used an Agfa 6 x 6 camera with bellows to shoot weddings and more formal events, and a Foca Sport 24 x 36 for his more candid work.
+He used an Agfa 6 × 6 camera with bellows to shoot weddings and more formal events, and a Foca Sport 24 x 36 for his more candid work.
 He was known as a very charming person and would tell his clients jokes to put them at ease while shooting portraits.

 The Grammy award-winning video of Janet Jackson's 1997 song "Got 'til It's Gone" is strongly indebted to the photographic style of Sidibé, and the video pays tribute to a particular time (during the 1960s and '70s) that Sidibé's pictures had helped to document.
-This was the time period just after the French Sudan (and then the Mali Federation) had gained their Independence from France in 1960.
+This was the time period just after the French Sudan (and then the Mali Federation) had gained Independence from France in 1960.
 This new era (post-1960) has, subsequently, been characterized by various observers as a post-colonial (and post-apartheid) awakening of consciousness.
 Many of those who admire Sidibé's work believe that he somehow captured the joy and wonder of this awakening, and that it is seen in the faces, scenes, and images that he helped to illuminate.
-More recently, Sidibé's influence can be seen directly through Inna Modja’s 2015 video for her song "Tombouctou," as it was filmed in Sidibé's photography studio.
+More recently, Sidibé's influence can be seen directly through Inna Modja's 2015 video for her song "Tombouctou", as it was filmed in Sidibé's photography studio.

 In 2006, Tigerlily Films made a documentary entitled Dolce Vita Africana about Sidibé, filming him at work in his studio in Bamako, having a reunion with many of his friends (and former photographic subjects) from his younger days, and speaking to him about his work.